Forgot Password

 Step 3: Trek Through the Khumbu Region

-From Lukla, trekkers walk through famous villages like Namche Bazaar, Tengboche, and Dingboche.
+From Lukla, trekkers walk through famous villages like Phakding, Namche Bazaar, Tengboche, Dingboche, and Lobuche

 Step 4: Reach Everest Base Camp